 Why Standard Hard Clippers Sound Bad

-Standard hard clipper VST plugins have a hard digital ceiling.
+Standard hard clipper VST plugins have a fixed digital ceiling.

 This has two fatal flaws: